natashabatalha/PandExo/_sources/tutorialjwst.rst.txt

 .. code:: python

     exo_dict['planet']['exopath'] = '/Users/nbatalh1/Desktop/Simulations/wasp12b.txt'
     exo_dict['planet']['w_unit'] = 'cm'                      #other options include "um", "Angs", "secs" (for phase curves) exo_dict['planet']['f_unit'] = 'rp^2/r*^2'               #other options are 'fp/f*'
     exo_dict['planet']['transit_duration'] = 2.0*60.0*60.0   #transit duration in seconds

 Step 2) Load in instrument dictionary (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Step 2 is optional because PandExo has the functionality to
+Step 2 is optional because PandExo has templates for the most
-automatically load in the most popular instrument dictionaries (see Option 1 below).
+common modes.
+Within those templates the subarrays selected are the ones
+with the lowest frame times, and the read modes selected are the ones with one frame
+per 1 group (standard).
+If this suits you see Option 1 below.
 There is additional
 fine tuning that can be done within each of these observing modes.
-For example, subarrays and
-readmodes will be the most common thing to change if you want to do some fine tuning.
 As a first pass, I'd suggest skipping this for now.
 Then come back and fine tune after your first run.

     - NIRCam F444W